Human Resource Development Foundation, Inc.

 ELIGIBILITY FOR OUT-OF-SCHOOL YOUTH SERVICES:

-B. Fall within one or more of the following categories:
+Age 16 to 24 and not attending school, and Fall within one or more of the following categories:

 1. Individual with a disability